 Below is a Google Streetview image from the base of a flat-topped hill to the east of downtown St. George.

-So how did these hills get their tops chopped off.
-If you saw my previous NH Note.
-The Exhumed Paleochannels of Utah and Mars, then you have a good clue but these flat tops are not the fossilized remains of an ancient river bed.
-Rather these flat tops are the remains of lava flows that once filled ancient valleys in the area.
+So how did these hills get their tops chopped off?
+I’ve written about a similar feature elsewhere in Utah (Fossilized River?
+The Exhumed Paleochannels of Utah).
+But these flat top hills are not the fossilized remains of an ancient river bed as we saw further north in Utah.
+Rather the flat tops are what is left of lava flows that once filled ancient valleys in the area.
 After the lava filled the valley it hardened into basalt.
 Later, the whole area experienced a long period of erosion.
-The hard basalt cap prevented the rock under these ancient lava-filled valleys from eroding resulting in these valleys now being inverted and found above the surrounding landscape.
-The residents of St. George Utah now can literally look up and see what had been the bottom of a former valley and where they are standing had once been higher ground.
+The hard basalt cap prevented the rock under these ancient lava-filled valleys from eroding resulting in what was once a valley floor now being above the surrounding landscape.
+The residents of St. George Utah can literally look up and see what had been the bottom of a former valley.

-Below is an image of some of the remnants of lava flows that lie to the north of St. George.
+Similar flat-topped hills are found north of St. George, UT.
 The black rock is the basalt which lies on top of the red sandstones.